 Coastal wetlands store organic carbon in deep layers of soil for millennia.
 They account for almost 50% of carbon storage in ocean sediments despite occupying only 0.2% of ocean area!
-These coastal soils store 10x the carbon compared to forests per acre.

-These ecosystems' ability to store carbon is also threatened by changes brought on by climate change.
-Long-term sea-level rise impacts, such as tidal inundation and increased soil salinity, will likely decrease ecosystem carbon stocks.
+Blue carbon is threatened by changes brought on by climate change.
+Long-term sea-level rise will likely decrease ecosystem carbon stocks.
 This is a concern if wetlands can't successfully migrate with rising sea levels due to being bound by terrain and human development.